 Back at home with my husband I was commenting how I don’t like the mall because I see all these nice things I can’t afford to buy.
 He chastised me a bit and then said enthusiastically, “But Deborah you could if you went back to work full-time, outside of the home.”

-I sputtered a lot on my words while protesting that that decision would take me away from the children and dogs and home and we couldn’t unschool and travel and ….
+I sputtered my words while protesting that that decision would take me away from the children and dogs and home and we couldn’t unschool and travel and ….

-And I realized that he was right.
-I could have more money for nicer things but I/we really don’t value nicer things over family time and our other interests.
+Until I realized that he was right.
+I could have more money for nicer things, but I honestly don’t value nicer things over family time and our other interests.